ansys/pydpf-post/docs/source/contributing.rst

   release branches will have their `__version__.py` updated and be tagged with a patched semantic version (e.g. `0.2.1`).
-This triggers CI to push to PyPi, and allow us to rapidly push hotfixes for past versions of ``ansys.dpf.post`` without having to worry about untested features.
+This triggers CI to push to PyPi, and allow us to rapidly push hotfixes for past versions of ``ansys-dpf-post`` without having to worry about untested features.
 - When a minor release candidate is ready, a new `release` branch will be created from `master` with the next incremented minor version